SystemsApproach/5G/disaggregate.rst

 Chapter 5:  Advanced Capabilities
 =================================

 Disaggregating the cellular network pays dividends.
-This section explores three examples.
-Stepping back to look at the big picture, the Architecture section described “what is” (the basics of 3GPP) and the RAN Internals section described “what will be” (where the industry, led by the O-RAN Alliance, is clearly headed), whereas this section describes “what could be” (our best judgement on cutting-edge capabilities that will eventually be realized).
+This chapter explores three examples.
+Stepping back to look at the big picture, Chapter 3 (Architecture) described “what is” (the basics of 3GPP) and the Chapter 4 (RAN Internals) described “what will be” (where the industry, led by the O-RAN Alliance, is clearly headed), whereas this chapter describes “what could be” (our best judgement on cutting-edge capabilities that will eventually be realized).

 5.1 Optimized Data Plane